#Voice — Speaking & Listening

 Voice in ambientChat works in both directions.
 You can speak your questions instead of typing them, and the AI can read its answers aloud instead of making you squint at text.
 It turns your AI assistant into something closer to an actual conversation — one where the other party happens to know the entire contents of your pantry.

-Voice Input uses speech recognition to transcribe what you say into a text message, which then gets sent to the AI just like a typed message.
+Voice Input uses speech recognition to transcribe what you say into a message for the AI.
 You speak, it types, the AI answers.

-Voice Output uses text-to-speech (TTS) to read the AI's responses aloud.
-The same voice — and the same style instructions — is used everywhere the app speaks: chat auto-play, the speaker icon on older chat messages, beacon-triggered room narrations, and the preview button in Voice Settings.
-Change your voice or style once and it applies everywhere, immediately.
+Voice Output uses text-to-speech to read the AI's responses aloud.
+The same voice, style, and speed you configure once is used everywhere the app speaks: chat auto-play, the speaker icon on individual chat messages, Voice Conversation mode, beacon-triggered room narration, and the voice preview in Settings.
+Change any of it in one place and it applies everywhere, immediately.

 #How to Use It